GabrielBibiano/miojo-studio/README.md

-# miojo-studio
+# Miojo Studio :spaghetti: :notes: :sunglasses:
-A simple DAW to musicians without money like me :rocket: :clock10: :boom: :spaghetti:
+A simple DAW to musicians without money like me